A robot that takes care of weeding in the fields - all by itself

 Rowesys stands for Robotic Weeding System.
 In only ten months we transformed an idea into a product.

-In short, Rowesys is a robot, that navigates autonomously through sugarbeet fields, recognizes and destroys weeds without human interaction.
+In short, Rowesys is a robot that navigates autonomously through sugarbeet fields, recognizes weeds, and destroys them without human interaction.

 What's underneath the casing?

 The robot has an outer shell which protects all components within the casing.
 On the inside, it has two powerful batteries and an electrical box which contains most electrical components of the system.
 A structure made of aluminium profiles marks the skeleton of the robot.